Kanopolis Lake and State Park

 Cattle at the Smoky Hill River in Ellsworth County, Kansas by Alexander Gardner, 1867.

 Today, Kanopolis Lake is but one unit in a system of lakes in the Smoky Hill and Kansas River Basins, operating in tandem with upstream Cedar Bluff Reservoir to regulate flows in the Smoky Hill River Basin.
-Lands around the lake are managed by the Corps of Engineers to preserve their natural value.
-A portion of the lake storage is used to provide water to Post Rock Rural Water District, which in turn, supplies many Kansas farms and communities.
+The Corps of Engineers manages lands around the lake to preserve their natural value.
+A portion of the lake storage is used to provide water to the Post Rock Rural Water District, which in turn, supplies many Kansas farms and communities.

-The park features a full-service marina, beaches, picnic areas, and cabins, as well as trails for horseback riding, mountain biking, and hiking.
-More than 200 primitive campsites and 119 utility sites are located through the 14 campgrounds in the Langley Point and Horsethief areas.
+The park features a full-service marina, beaches, picnic areas, cabins, and trails for horseback riding, mountain biking, and hiking.
+More than 200 primitive campsites and 119 utility sites are located throughout the 14 campgrounds in the Langley Point and Horsethief areas.

-When visiting Kanopolis Lake be sure to stop at the U.S. Army Corps of Engineers Information/Visitor center located at the southeast end of the dam.
-The center includes an interactive touch screen video that chronicles the many scenic and historic features of the Kanopolis Lake area.
+When visiting Kanopolis Lake, be sure to stop by the U.S. Army Corps of Engineers Information and Visitor Center, located at the southeast end of the dam.
+The center features an interactive touchscreen video that chronicles the many scenic and historic features of the Kanopolis Lake area.
 Memorable characters such as Zebulon Pike, General George Armstrong Custer, Captain John C. Fremont, Wild Bill Hickok, and Buffalo Bill Cody lived and traveled over the Smoky Hills during their adventures on the western frontier.
 Other displays depict some of the local history, natural resources, and recreation activities available.

 Kanopolis Lake by the Kansas Geological Survey